skrub-data/skrub/doc/userguide_encoders.rst

 ~~~~~~~~~~~~~

 This encoder encodes string features using pretrained language models from the
 HuggingFace Hub.
-It is a wrapper around :ref:`sentence-transformers <https://sbert.net/>`_
+It is a wrapper around `sentence-transformers <https://sbert.net/>`_
 compatible with the scikit-learn API and usable in pipelines.
 Best for
 free-flowing text and when columns include context found in the pretrained model
 (e.g., name of cities etc.).
 Note that this encoder can take a very long time to